julien-lin/php-skeleton/README.md

 composer create-project julienlinard/php-skeleton my-app
 ```

-This will create a new directory `my-app` with the skeleton structure.
+This will create a new directory `my-app` with the skeleton structure and launch an interactive installer.

 ## 📦 What's Included

-- **Core PHP Framework** - MVC structure with dependency injection
+- **Core PHP Framework** - MVC structure with dependency injection container
 - **Router** - Modern routing with PHP 8 attributes
-- **Form Validation** - Advanced validation powered by php-validator (included in core-php)
+- **Form Validation** - Advanced validation powered by php-validator with multilingual support
+- **Logging** - Integrated SimpleLogger with structured logging
+- **Error Handling** - Comprehensive error handling with debug/production modes
+- **Session Management** - Secure session handling with flash messages
 - **Optional: Doctrine PHP** - ORM for database management
 - **Optional: Auth PHP** - Authentication and authorization system